Charles Stewart (Royal Navy officer): Family and early career

 Charles Stewart was born in 1681, the fifth son of Sir William Stewart later 1st Viscount Mountjoy.

 His mother was Mary, the eldest daughter of Richard Coote, 1st Baron Coote.
 Charles entered the navy at an early age, and was involved in the Nine Years' War.
 In 1697, at the age of 16, his ship was involved in an engagement with a French warship off Dover, and Stewart was injured, losing his right hand.
 He was granted a pension of £100 for his injury in 1699.
 Recovering from the injury, he continued in the service and was promoted to lieutenant.
 He served on several ships at this rank until being promoted to captain and given command of the frigate HMS Falcon on 1 December 1704.
 After some time in command of this ship, he was transferred to the 50-gun HMS Panther and served in the Mediterranean under Sir John Leake.
 He was one of the officers involved in the court-martial of Sir Thomas Hardy in October 1707, aboard HMS Albemarle at Portsmouth.

 Parliament and commands

-Stewart combined a naval career with a political one, at first entering the Parliament of Ireland in October 1715, representing Tyrone.
+Stewart combined a naval career with a political one, at first entering the Parliament of Ireland in October 1715, representing County Tyrone.
 After some years in the navy, he was assigned to command a squadron in the Mediterranean in 1720 against the Salé Rovers.
 Combined with this task was the appointment as minister plenipotentiary to Morocco, with orders to secure a peace treaty with the emperor, Ismail Ibn Sharif.